tylertran349/distributed-file-system/README.md

 `readSuperBlock`, `readInodeBitmap`, and
 `readDataBitmap` functions.

-The project includes a full set of test cases for testing the read-only parts of the local file system.
-They can be run using the `test-readonly.sh` testing script.
+I created a full set of test cases for testing the read-only parts of the local file system.
+They can be run using my `test-readonly.sh` testing script.

 Note: The utilities are tested on correct disk images -- all data on disk in the test cases is consistent and correct.